in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 Following screenshot shows the structure of the React project we create.
 ![Image](/images/project-structure-react-fullstack-crud-maven.png "React Frontend - Project Structure")

-> Quick Tip: You can get a high-level overview of all files in the React Project Structure here [React Project Structure](https://youtu.be/wI5G8FNFrto){:target="_blank"}
+> Quick Tip: You can get a high-level overview of all files in the React Project Structure watching this video [React Project Structure](https://youtu.be/wI5G8FNFrto){:target="_blank"}

 A few details:
 - `InstructorApp.jsx` : React Component representing the high-level structure of the application.
 Routing is defined in this file.